AaronC81/delta-null/core/design/targets/colorlight_i5.md

 PMOD_P2A_IO8, so the pin ordering for that port is a bit weird.

 Connector P1 is skipped because it appears to be intended for Ethernet connectivity.

+## Logger

+This platform implements the [logger peripheral](../peripherals/logger.md) using the USB UART interface provided by the Colorlight i5's carrier board.

+Serial data is transmitted with the following characteristics:

+- 9600 baud
+- 8 data bits
+- 1 stop bit
+- No parity
+- No flow control

+The UTF-16 message bytes are transmitted as **UTF-16 LE**, so the character `A` is transmitted as `0x41 0x00`.